 Triceps muscles are inactive during the descent but are only recruited on the press up to the lock out.

 Biceps—the biceps muscles attach at the shoulder scapular (blades) to the radius which is a bone of the arm and they serve the purpose contracting the arm at the shoulder and at the elbow.
-Even though they are not one of the primary movers, the bench press can contribute to working one of the bicep which is one of the hardest muscles to grow.
+Although not a primary mover, the bench press can still engage the biceps, which are among the hardest muscles to grow.

 Back Muscles (Erector Spinae, Lats, Rhomboids, Traps, Serratus Anterior)